abhiTronix/vidgear/README.md

 ## Gears:

 VidGear is built with multi-threaded **Gears** each with some unique function/mechanism.
 Each **Gear** is designed exclusively to handle/control different device-specific video streams, network streams, and media encoders.
-These APIs provides an easy-to-use, highly extensible, and a multi-threaded wrapper around many underlying various python libraries to exploit their features and functions directly while providing robust error-handling.
+These APIs provides an easy-to-use, highly extensible, and a multi-threaded wrapper around various underlying libraries to exploit their features and functions directly while providing robust error-handling.

 **These Gears can be classified as follows:**